https://www.youtube.com/watch?v=SdN6CEkVMd8&t=4sBYU Department of Chemistry Graduate Application

 - BYU Graduate Studies Information Request

-Thinking about Application?
+Thinking about Applying?

 Click here for an introduction to BYU graduate studies.
-View the video below for an introduction to the Chemistry Department graduate program.
+View the video for an introduction to the Chemistry Department graduate program.
 Click here for student testimonials about their time in the program.

 BYU graduate student applications are generally accepted between September 1st and January 5th.
 The Chemistry Department application includes transcripts, standardized test scores, letters of recommendation, a statement of intent, a video interview, an ecclesiastical endorsement, and an application fee of $50.